Optimal design of lottery with cumulative prospect theory: Experiments

+We first applied our linear-time algorithm (\cref{algo:optlot}) to the original lottery design problem, which consists of the high-level problem~\cref{prob:orgNminusplus}, the middle-level problem~\cref{prob:middlevsubprob}, the low-level problem on losses~\cref{cstr:4thlosssubprob}, and the low-level problem on gains~\cref{cstr:4thgainsubprob}.
+We consider the Canada and the United States settings estimated in \cite{Riegeretal2017estimateCPTparams}.
+To demonstrate scalability, we consider $N=10^{9}$ and show that even very large lotteries can be designed within a practical runtime.

-We construct concrete optimal lotteries with the parameters of Canada and the United States estimated in \cite{Riegeretal2017estimateCPTparams}, where the value function is \cref{def:utilityfunc} and the probability weighting functions for gain and loss are \cref{eq:weightfunc}, which we use in the theoretical analysis.
-We confirm that our algorithms output the optimal solution within practical time.
-The experiments related to the unconstrained cases and the price-constrained case ($\alpha\ge\beta$) are implemented in C++, and that of the other price-constrained case is implemented in Matlab\_R2022a.
-All the experiments are executed in MacBook Pro 2020 with Apple M1 tip, 8-core CPU, and 16.0 GB memory. \paragraph{Canada setting} We conduct a numerical experiment with $\N=10^9$ and the CPT parameters $\paren{\alpha,\beta,\propminus,\weightfuncparamplus, \weightfuncparamminus}=\paren*{0.42, 0.83,1.62,0.44,0.60}$ estimated in \cite{Riegeretal2017estimateCPTparams}. \cref{table:canadaprize} describes the distribution of the optimal prize.
-The computation time is 1648s.
-The optimal ticket price is \$$2.30$ and the maximum prize is \$$1.36 {\times} 10^{8}$.
-The ratio of the gain to the total number of tickets ($\numplus/\N$) is $31.83\%$ and the seller's profit is \$$7.76 {\times} 10^{8}$.
+\paragraph{Canada setting} We conducted a numerical experiment with the CPT parameters $\paren{\alpha,\beta,\propminus,\weightfuncparamplus, \weightfuncparamminus}=(0.42, 0.83, 1.62,\allowbreak 0.44, 0.60)$.
+The computation time was \textbf{131 seconds}. \cref{tab:canada,fig:canada} summarize the optimal design of lotteries.
+The loss, which is the constant negative value in \cref{eq:summaryoptimallottery}, is \$$2.30$, and the maximum gain is \$$1.36 \times 10^{8}$.
+The ratio of gain tickets to the total number of tickets ($\numplus/\N$) is $31.83\%$, and the seller's profit is \$$7.76 \times 10^{8}$.
 It shows that in the optimal design, the lottery consists of many small winnings and a few large ones.
-We can say that this result is in line with real lotteries, which implies the effectiveness of our algorithm.
+We can say that this result is in line with real lotteries.